 - Demonstrate the ability to comprehend, apply, and evaluate the clinical information relative to his/her role as an entry level Advanced EMT.

 - Demonstrate technical proficiency in all skills necessary to fulfill the role of entry level Advanced EMT.

 - Demonstrate personal behaviors consistent with professional and employer expectations for the entry level Advanced EMT.

-You may apply for admission into the AEMT Course by completing the application available below.
-The application deadline is two weeks prior to the start of the course and a maximum of 24 students will be accepted on a first come-first served basis.
+You may apply for admission into the AEMT course by completing the application available below.
+The application deadline is two weeks prior to the start of the course.
+A maximum of 24 students will be accepted on a first come, first served basis.

-- All Tuition must be paid by the first day of class unless arrangements are made.
+- All Tuition must be paid by the first day of class unless arrangements are made (payment plans available).
 Fees are subject to change.

 Testing and Certification